BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_05.md

 !img("zcell_29.jpg")

 Climb back up and use the ladder on the other side of the waterfall to descend.
 On this floor, cross the waterfall to get a *Timer Ball*.
 This area also gcontains a hidden *Heart Scale* and *Oran Berry*.
 The floor after this contains a hidden *Level Ball* and *Full Restore*.
-Back on the lowest level, you can get a hidden *Poke Ball*.
+Back on the lowest level, you can get a hidden *Poké Ball*.
 Talk to our pal when you're ready for a fight.

 **Umbral Cain.
 Field: Dark Crystal Cavern**
 - Sandslash-Alola, Lv.
 125, @Focus Sash, Ability: Slush Rush, Adamant Nature, IVs: 31, EVs: 252/252/252/252/252/252